 Sherbrooke Village now has a Cooperative Art Gallery at the "Cook House".
-The gallery members are Wilda Kaiser, Bev Cameron, Muriel Elliott, Ann Stone and Joy Wier.
+The gallery members are, Wilda Kaiser, Sherrie White and Thelma Morris-Fogarty Ann Stone and Joy Wier.
 You will find for sale original oils, watercolours, acrylics, and sculpture, as well as prints and cards.
 The 'Community Wall' can be rented by artists for two week periods.
 The gallery is open seasonally and for the Old Fashioned Christmas Activities.

 Indigenous Art Exhibit

 Loretta Gould will be adding her artwork to that of Halina Stopyra and Jay Bell Redbird’s “Gatherings in Nature Circle” collection.
 Exhibit will open on June 8 to October 14.